 Age Requirement: You must be age 18 or older to register for pre-licensing education.

 Step 2 - Application

-Sit for and pass the State of Michigan Real Estate Salesperson Exam.
+Once you receive email confirmation from LARA's MiPLUS, containing your MIRE ID and the link to schedule your exam, you may use this information to schedule your exam.
+Then, sit for and pass the State of Michigan Real Estate Salesperson Exam.
 Important!
 You will have 12 months to pass the licensing exam once you submit your application.
 During this time, you may select a supervising broker.*